 How long does a timber deck last?

-This really depends on the timber and whether it has a roof.
+This really depends on the timber you choose and whether the deck has a roof.
 A deck with an appropriate roof should last well over 25 years and we like to think even more than 50 years.
-When built exposed to the weather, then the time frame is much more variable.
+When built exposed to the weather, the time frame will be much more variable.
 Careful choice of materials and hardware should be considered when building a deck and even more so if there is no roof.
 High quality hardwood construction alongside stainless steel/hot dipped galvanised fixings will provide the best longevity.

 When building a deck for me can you include lighting in the stairs and on the deck itself?